CortexIntelligentAutomation/docs/content/en/docs/2025.7/Whats New/_index.md

 ## Improved Observability

-Observability has been updated to use [Grafana Alloy instead of Promtail for ingesting logs to Grafana Loki][Observability - Migrated from Promtail to Grafana Alloy].
+* Observability has been updated to use [Grafana Alloy instead of Promtail for ingesting logs to Grafana Loki][Observability - Migrated from Promtail to Grafana Alloy].

+* The following [components within the Observability platform have been updated][Observability Upgrades] to the latest major versions:
+  * Grafana - 12.1.1
+  * Loki - 3.5.5

 ## Improved Documentation